posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

 app.use(router)
 ```

-It's important to add the `DataLoaderPlugin` before the router to ensure the navigation guards are attached before the router creates the first navigation.
+It's important to add the `DataLoaderPlugin` before the router to ensure the navigation guards are attached before the router initiates the first navigation.

 ### Core Data Loader features

 These are the core features of the Data Loader API that every data loader should implement.
-Throughout the RFC, we will use a **non-existent generic** `defineLoader()`.
-This is a placeholder for the actual name of the function, e.g. [`defineBasicLoader()`](./basic.md), [`defineColadaLoader()`](./colada.md), etc. In practice, one can globally alias the function to `defineLoader` with unplugin-auto-import.
+Throughout the RFC, we will use a **non-existent**, **generic** `defineLoader()`.
+This is a placeholder for the actual name of the function, e.g. [`defineBasicLoader()`](./basic.md), [`defineColadaLoader()`](./colada.md), etc. In practice, one can globally alias the function to `defineLoader` with [unplugin-auto-import](https://github.com/unplugin/unplugin-auto-import).

-Data Loaders should be able to load data based solely on the URL.
+Data Loaders should be able to load data based **solely on the URL**.
 This ensures that the page can be shared and that the rendering is consistent between the server and the client.

 #### `defineLoader()` signature